 - Customer data management.
 Organization of all sales funnel information in a single place with automated data entries.
 CRM system eases the process and saves time.

 - Advanced sales forecasting.
-Instead of using complicated formulas CRM system generates accurate sales pipeline for you, making it easier to predict future sales and effectively control the sales funnel.
+Instead of using complicated formulas a CRM sales and marketing software system generates an accurate sales pipeline, making it easier to predict future sales and effectively control the sales funnel.

 - Sales reports.
 Sales CRM keeps tabs on many far-reaching metrics, including sales quotas, sent emails, conducted calls, meetings, created opportunities and closed deals.